codycole24/PARALLAX/README.md

 ## About

-**NULLSTATE** is an early prototype for a first-person physics sandbox.
+**PARALLAX** is an early prototype for a first-person physics sandbox.

 Right now, the game is extremely small.
 It consists of a single test area and a few basic interactions.